Variations of golf

 Variations of golf include methods of scoring, starting procedures, playing formats, golf games, and activities based on or similar to the sport of golf which involve golf-like skills or goals.

 Some variations are essentially identical to golf, but with only minor differences or focusing on a specific aspect of the game, while others are more distant and arguably not simple variations but distinct games.
 Many of these variations are played in non-professional settings, without the presence of officials and sometimes without strict adherence to any official rules.
 Sometimes the rules are in place to provide a structure for side-betting that is independent of the final "traditional" score.

 Scoring formats

 Stroke play

 In stroke play, the score is derived by counting the total number of strokes taken.

 Match play

 In match play, the score is derived by counting the total number of holes "won" and subtracting the number of holes "lost".

 Stableford

 Under the Stableford scoring system the player gains points according to the number of strokes taken on each hole in relation to par.
 Standard scoring is 1 point for a bogey, 2 points for a par, 3 points for a birdie, 4 points for an eagle.
 The points achieved for each hole of the round or tournament are added to produce the total points score, and the player with the highest score wins.

+In Modified Stableford, the standard Stableford system is altered to use different point levels.
+For example, in professional golf at the Barracuda Championship on the PGA Tour, the points system is: plus 8 for an albatross, plus 5 for an eagle, plus 2 for a birdie, 0 points for par, minus 1 for a bogey, and minus 3 for a double bogey or worse.